Resident in Counseling

 Dannica completed her undergraduate degree in Psychology, minoring in Art History, at the University of Arizona.
 There she gained valuable research experience working in two different psychology labs.
-She earned her Master’s in Education in Clinical Mental Health Counseling from the College of William and Mary, completing her practicum and internship at an eating disorder treatment program.
+She earned her Master’s in Education in Clinical Mental Health Counseling from the College of William and Mary, completing her practicum and internship at an eating disorder treatment center.
 She graduated summa cum laude from both schools.

 AREAS OF EXPERTISE: